Modefi (MOD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Modefi Historical Price

-According to the latest data gathered on Modefi live price page, the current price of Modefi is 0.00222623USD.
-The circulating supply of Modefi(MOD) is 16.08M MOD , giving it a market capitalization of $35.79K.
+According to the latest data gathered on Modefi live price page, the current price of Modefi is 0.00230437USD.
+The circulating supply of Modefi(MOD) is 16.08M MOD , giving it a market capitalization of $37.05K.

 - 24-hour0.00%$ --$ --$ --